nonchip/recipes/drinks/obai_brause.md

 ### for the powder
 1. Mix all ingredients
-2. Put in desired container
+2. Put in desired container.
+Traditionally, [test tubes][6] were used

 Note: Citric Acid + Sodiumbicarbonate are hydrophillic as hell, don't let too much air humidity (or even other sources of water) touch the powder.